gardenenigma/plurality-docs/docs/contributing/Beginners contribution guide.md

 ---

-## Step 4: Fork and Clone the project
+## Step 4: Fork and clone the project

 ### What is the root repository?